 1. No individuality

-Townhouses in a development all tend to look… exactly the same.
+Townhouses in a development all tend to look … exactly the same.
 They usually have the same interior layout and exterior design, and much like apartments, owners’ corporation by-laws mean major renovations or changes to the exterior are out of the question.
-You may be able to make some interior changes, but it’s highly likely you will need approval first.
+You may be able to make some interior changes, but it’s likely you will need approval for major works first.

 2. Less space than a house

-While they’re bigger than apartments, townhouses obviously don’t have the same amount of space as a house.
+While they’re bigger than apartments, townhouses obviously don’t have the same amount of space as a regular house (in most cases).

 3. Small land size